Chrriis/SWTSwing/SWTSwing/Release/readme.txt

 6. How to contribute?

 If you are interested in helping the project, simply send me an e-mail.
+Nice e-mails in general are always welcome!